kgiusti/dispatch-tester/benchmarks/test-configurations/edge-1router/README.txt

 Edge configuration - two edge routers connected by a single interior router.

-Clients can connect to the edges via port 5672 and 5673.
+Clients can connect to the edges via port 5672 and 5673, and the interior router via port 5674.

 Example:
     $ ./receiver -c 500000 -a 127.0.0.1:5673 & sleep 3; ./sender -c 500000